jchalla3/Super-Food-List/README.md

 ## Super Food List :smile:
-An tool developed to help you keep track of your grocery list!
+A tool developed to help you keep track of your grocery list!
 Add, remove and edit your list of food at your need.

 ## Screenshots